dominicprice/minimux/README.md

 ## What is minimux?

-Minimum allows you to run multiple programs in a single terminal window.
+Minimux allows you to run multiple programs in a single terminal window.
 If this is useful for you, you probably already know it, but here are some reasons why it might be useful anyway:

 * You are developing a program which requires running several